 - Traverse subfolders: If you want to check the subfolders, please checkmark this option

-Next, we have to store the file names in a variable so that we can use them in our Data Flow Task.
+Next, we have to store the file names in a variable to use them in our Data Flow Task.
 To do that, go to the Variable Mappings section and select the user variable (if any) or create a new variable.

 Now select the newly created variable and assign it to index 0.
-Once you have completed, click OK to finish configuring the Foreach Loop Container.
+Once completed, click OK to finish configuring the Foreach Loop Container.

 Double click on it will open the data flow tab.
 Next, Drag and drop Flat File Source and OLE DB Destination.